Try to get legal advice as soon as the Department become involved with your family.

 For more information, see resources.

-If you want to, you can bow to the Magistrate as you enter and leave the courtroom.
-This is a custom that some people do to show respect for the court’s role and powers.
+If you want to, you can bow to the Judge as you enter and leave the courtroom.
+This is a custom that some people do to show respect for the court's role and powers.

 - Community Services– Going to court and working to reunite families: What’s involved and what can I do?